josecgil/oblique-js/README.md

 This example will instantiate a new SimpleDirective when `oblique.js` find the element with data-ob-directive passing data to its constructor with:

-+domElement: the HTMLElement that contains the data-ob-element attribute that triggers the execution +jQueryElement: the same as before, but the jQuery counterpart +params: any params that the tag has, in this case this is undefined, it works with the data-ob-params attribute +model: any data that you want to bind to this directive, in this case this is undefined, it works with the data-ob-model attribute
++ domElement: the HTMLElement that contains the data-ob-element attribute that triggers the execution
++ jQueryElement: the same as before, but the jQuery counterpart
++ params: any params that the tag has, in this case this is undefined, it works with the data-ob-params attribute
++ model: any data that you want to bind to this directive, in this case this is undefined, it works with the data-ob-model attribute

 ```